Midushii/ERA5-Refractivity-Study-Period-Validation/README.md

 ## 15. Scientific Context

-Before any electromagnetic wave propagation model can be trusted, the atmospheric conditions it is trained or validated on must be shown to be representative of the broader climate — not an artifact of an arbitrarily chosen time window.
+Before any electromagnetic wave propagation model can be trusted, the atmospheric conditions it is trained or validated on must be shown to be representative of the broader climate. not an artifact of an arbitrarily chosen time window.
 This project provides that statistical foundation for the Mumbai coastal Arabian Sea: demonstrating, through five independent diagnostics, that 2010–2025 is a stable, internally consistent study period suitable for downstream radio refractivity and propagation modelling work.

 ---